nikitasavaliya87/Data-Science-Course/README.md

 # Time Series Analysis with Pandas

-This repository contains Python code snippets demonstrating various time series analysis techniques using Pandas library.
+This **[Time Series Analysis with Pandas](time_series_analysis.ipynb)** contains Python code snippets demonstrating various time series analysis techniques using Pandas library.
 Below is a summary of what you'll find in this repository:

 ## Content Overview